WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-06-configure-dependency-injection-for-net-5-console-applications.md

 <script src="https://gist.github.com/WolfgangOfner/5001e210a6c09d42d78291ddaea8452d.js"></script>

-This class takes an IFooService object in the constructor and then uses this object to call the DoCool() stuff method inside the Greet() method.
-This enebales developers to change the dependency injection configuration and therefore change the bevhavior of the application without touching the classes that use these objects.
+This class takes an IFooService object in the constructor and then uses this object to call the DoCoolStuff() method inside the Greet() method.
+This enables developers to change the dependency injection configuration and therefore change the behavior of the application without touching the classes that use these objects.

 ## Testing the Dependency Injection